ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 ---
 layout: single
-title: "Metasploit CTF: 'Ace of Clubs'"
+title: "Metasploit CTF : 'Ace of Clubs'"
 ---

 During the weekend of the 5th December I had a little time to participate in the Metasploit CTF 2020, one particular challenge I found quite interesting, this was mainly because the route I decided to take was probably a little different and a lot more involved but I wanted to test myself!
 So let's crack on...